Simon Hooper: Career

 On 8 August 2015, Hooper refereed his first Premier League match between Norwich City and Crystal Palace, a game which ended in a 1–3 victory for the visitors.
 In that game, he controversially disallowed Cameron Jerome's bicycle kick goal for dangerous play.

 On 29 September 2018, Hooper refereed his third Premier League match and his first since his promotion to Select Group 1 between Newcastle United and Leicester City, with the game ending in a 0–2 victory for Leicester.

 On 14 August 2023, Hooper was the referee for a Premier League match featuring Manchester United and Wolverhampton Wanderers, a game which ended in a 1–0 win for the hosts.
 In injury time, United goalkeeper Andre Onana collided with Wolves forward Sasa Kalajdzic in the penalty area.
 Despite protests from players, Hooper did not award Wolves a penalty and VAR did not intervene on the decision.
 After the game, PGMOL apologized to Wolves manager Gary O'Neil for the error, admitting that a penalty should have been given.
 Hooper and two VAR officials were subsequently dropped from refereeing for the following Premier League weekend fixtures.

 On 30 September 2023, Hooper was the referee for a Premier League match between Tottenham Hotspur and Liverpool, a game which resulted in a 2–1 victory for Spurs.
 Luis Diaz had a goal ruled out for offside by the linesman – the decision was not questioned by VAR despite an "unusually quick decision" with no lines being drawn.
 Subsequently released VAR audio recordings showed Hooper praising the VAR team in the immediate aftermath of the decision, saying "Well done, boys.
 Good process."
 After the match, PGMOL released a statement admitting that this was a "significant human error" and that "VAR failed to intervene".
-Liverpool later released a statement acknowledging PGMOL's admission of failure, stating that it was "unsatisfactory that sufficient time was not afforded to allow the correct decision to be made and that were was no subsequent intervention", and that they will "explore a range of options ... given the clear need for escalation and resolution."
+Liverpool later released a statement acknowledging PGMOL's admission of failure, stating that it was "unsatisfactory that sufficient time was not afforded to allow the correct decision to be made and that there was no subsequent intervention", and that they will "explore a range of options ... given the clear need for escalation and resolution".